-The Great Migration is an iconic occurrence in the great reserves of Tanzania and Kenya and inspires many questions.
+The Great Migration is an iconic occurrence in the reserves of Tanzania and Kenya and inspires many questions.
 Happily, our resident Tanzania expert, Lana Byal, can answer them!

 If some of these have been on your mind, keep reading, and then of course, start planning!

-1. What is the Great Migration?
+What is the Great Migration in Africa?

-The Great Migration is the movement of a huge number of animals, including over 2 million wildebeest accompanied by large numbers of zebra, and smaller numbers of Grant’s gazelle, Thomson’s gazelle, eland and impala.
-These animals move in an annual pattern which is fairly predictable and covers over over 620 miles (1000 kilometers.)
-They follow the rains and traverse Tanzania’s Serengeti and Kenya’s Massai Mara (e.g. Serengeti-Mara Ecosystem) in search of the grasses they need to survive.
+These animals move in a fairly predictable annual pattern that covers over 620 miles (1000 kilometers.)
+They follow the rains and traverse Tanzania’s Serengeti and Kenya’s Massai Mara in search of the grasses they need to survive.

 - Seasonality: Think carefully about the experience you want vs. your dates of travel and budget.
 We can provide guidance to help you!
-Use a trusted resource and someone that is knowledgeable and passionate about the area to plan your trip.
+Use a trusted resource and someone knowledgeable and passionate about the area to plan your trip.

 - If you’re up for it, choose a more adventurous way to see the Migration!
 Go off the beaten path with a walking expedition across the Serengeti!

-Since wildebeest and zebra are grazers, they’re following the grasses.
+We do our best to plan for optimal destinations and dates, but in the end, nature depends on dynamic factors that are subject to change.
+Since wildebeest and zebras are grazers, they’re following the grasses.
 They are chasing greener pastures all the time!
-And they have been really successful at this – maintaining a population of 1.5 millions animals.
+And they have been really successful at this – maintaining a population of 1.5 million animals.
 Zebra and wildebeest eat different parts of the same grass and therefore make excellent migration partners, which is why you see them together.

 January-February